-Once we have finished tracing, we can erase the sketchlines to leave a clean, neat outline.
-Make sure to redraw any parts that you accidentaly erase!
+Once we have finished tracing, we can erase the sketch lines to leave a clean, neat outline.
+Make sure to redraw any parts that you accidentally erase!

 Just like before, you can colour in the shark after tracing it.
 Because this one is much less realistic, we can use less realistic colours as well!